3rd Wing

 The 3rd Wing is a unit of the United States Air Force, assigned to the Pacific Air Forces (PACAF) Eleventh Air Force.
 It is stationed at Joint Base Elmendorf-Richardson, Alaska.

 The Wing is the largest and principal unit within 11th Air Force.
 A composite organization, it provides air supremacy, surveillance, worldwide airlift, and agile combat support forces to project power and reach.
-As the host unit at Elmendorf, the 3rd Wing also maintains the installation for force staging and throughput operations for worldwide U.S. DOD short-notice deployments, and provides medical care for all forces in Alaska.

 The wing's 3rd Operations Group is a direct descendant of the 3rd Attack Group, one of the 15 original combat air groups formed by the Army before World War II.
 The Wing performed reconnaissance and interdiction combat missions from Iwakuni Air Base, Japan, at the beginning of the Korean War.

 During the Vietnam War, the wing moved in November 1965 to Bien Hoa Air Base, South Vietnam, a forward operating base, which frequently came under enemy mortar and rocket fire.
 Missions included close air support, counterinsurgency, forward air control, interdiction, and radar-controlled bombing.
 Supported numerous ground operations with strike missions against enemy fortifications, supply areas, lines of communication and personnel, in addition to suppressing fire in landing areas.

 Today, the 3rd Wing trains and equips an Air Expeditionary Force lead wing composed of more than 6,000 Airmen and E-3G, C-17 and F-22A aircraft.

 Overview

 The mission of the 3rd Wing is to support and defend U.S. interests in the Asia Pacific region and around the world by providing units who are ready for worldwide air power projection and a base that is capable of meeting United States Pacific Command's theater staging and throughput requirements.

-The Wing is composed of four groups each with specific functions.
+The Wing is composed of two groups each with specific functions.
 The Operations Group controls all flying and airfield operations.
 The Maintenance Group performs Aircraft and Aircraft support equipment maintenance.
-The Mission Support Group has a wide range of responsibilities but a few of its functions are Security, Civil Engineering, Communications, Personnel Management, Logistics, Services and Contracting support; while the Medical Group provides medical and dental care.